-Canada's vaccination programs have contributed to improving the prospects for a sustainable recovery and has helped to diminish the downside risks associated with COVID-19.
+Canada's vaccination programs and targeted treatments, such as antiviral therapies, along with the continuing adaptability of businesses and households have likely contributed to help mitigate the downside risks associated with COVID-19.
 The Company's priority continues to be the health and safety of employees, their families, its guests, its contractors and other stakeholders.